Pixxle/python-template-project/README.md

 👋 Hello peeps!

-I got tired of always creating this application layout time and time again 😅 So decided to just create a template that's easily used for starting new python projects and throw it up here on Github.
+I got tired of always creating this application layout time and time again 😅 So decided to just create a template that's easily used for starting new python projects.

 Quick explaination of folder structure:
 ```